Erikvv/jacuzzi/README.md

 Kotlin/JVM application to turn on my jacuzzi heater when electricity prices are low.

-Uses a Nous C2 Zigbee Fingerbot.
+Uses a Nous C2 Zigbee Fingerbot and Zigbee2MQTT bridge.